yale-cpsc-223/pset-hookbook-1/README.md

 * `makefile` (Incomplete)
     * The provided makefile defines two variables, `CC` and `CFLAGS`.
-        You must not change those values.
+        You must submit a makefile having identical values for those two variables.
     * The first target, `HookBook`, is incomplete and you must complete it.
         However you must not change its name or its position in the makefile.
     * The rest of the makefile is up to you.